JOIN NOW

 Learner Outcomes: At the end of this presentation, participants will be able to:

-Instructional Level: Intermediate | Track: Medical
+Instructional Level: Intermediate │ Medical

-Phillip Erkkila, MA, CCC-SLP
+Phillip Erkkila, MA, CCC-SLP, The Stepping Stone Group

 The Knowledge Quest is a review of general knowledge from all areas of practice in speech-language pathology and audiology.
 Participants will be required to demonstrate knowledge and best practice in the areas of research methods, professional practice and medical treatment across the disciplines by answering a number of questions related to all aspects of the field.
 Audience members, along with students and other professionals will test their knowledge and review important information to gain exposure to new content.